Rights-based approach to development: Criticism

-There have been other criticisms of the rights-based approach to development because the ideas and theories have not been narrowed.
-Rights-based approach is a vague term that doesn't clearly represent a set of ideas.
-There is a multiplicity of explanations about rights-based approach that poses problems when discussing how NGOs, donor agencies or UN programs will try to implement these ideas into their programs.
+Other criticisms concern the lack of a singular definition between scholars, organizations, and other users.
+Because the vague nature of a rights-based approach does not clearly represent a singular set of ideas, there is a multiplicity of explanations about rights-based approach that can pose problems when discussing how NGOs, donor agencies or UN programs will try to implement these ideas into their programs.